svkazakov/ra-visualizer/README.md

 1. Reference of E.coli bacterium in file `ecoli.fasta`
 2. Some assembly (contigs) in file `contigs.fasta`
-3. A long nanopore reads in file `nanopore-reads.fastq` All files are placed in example1 folder.
+3. A long nanopore reads in file `nanopore-reads.fastq`

+All files are placed in [example1 folder](/example1).

-So, to view it all together, run steps from 'Run steps' section, or you can use already made files `contigs.stats` and `nanopore-reads.stats` to view the resulting image.
+So, to view it all together, run steps from ['Run steps'](https://github.com/svkazakov/ra-visualizer#run-steps) section.
+Or you can use ready-made files
+`contigs.stats` and `nanopore-reads.stats` in the example folder to view the resulting image.
 For that, run the command from the project folder: <br>
 `python3 src/visualize.py --ref-size 4641652 -c example1/contigs.stats -r example1/nanopore-reads.stats` <br>
 After that you can view the resulting image `output.svg` in the project folder. <br>
 You can also change the output options (you can see all available options by running `python3 src/visualize.py -h`).